hamada969/park-it/README.md

 Development Requirements
 ------------------------

+* [Pyenv](https://github.com/pyenv/pyenv) if you want to emulate different versions of python instead of overriding the installed python on your machine
-* [Python 3.10.0 or higher](https://www.python.org/downloads/release/python-3100/) Just for compatibility reasons make sure you have the right version of python installed, or use [pyenv](https://github.com/pyenv/pyenv) to emulate the right python version
+* [Python 3.11.0 or higher](https://www.python.org/downloads/release/python-3100/) Just for compatibility reasons make sure you have the right version of python installed
+* [Poetry](https://python-poetry.org/) as a package dependency management solution

 Troubleshooting
 ---------------